yayachenyi/yayachenyi.github.io/_pages/about.md

 About
 ======
-I am a Master Student in Computer Science at University Of Illinos at Urbana-Champaign (UIUC).
+I am a Master Student in Computer Science at University of Illinos at Urbana-Champaign (UIUC).